justeattakeaway/AwsWatchman/README.md

 ### What

-AWSWatchman creates and maintains cloudwatch alerts.
+AWSWatchman creates and maintains AWS CloudWatch alerts.

 Dynamic monitoring.
-This program creates and maintains cloudwatch  alerts for infrastructure in AWS.
-It covers DynamoDB tables and SQS queues.
-And maybe more soon.
+This program creates and maintains CloudWatch alerts for infrastructure in AWS.
+It covers DynamoDB tables and SQS queues and more.

 The details of who to alert and what tables to alert on must be stored in config files.

-**NB: be careful** This code, when used correctly, will modify your AWS account by adding Cloudwatch alerts to multiple resources.
+**NB: be careful** This code, when used correctly, will modify your AWS account by adding CloudWatch alerts to multiple resources.
 By default it will do a dry run which will tell you what alarms would be added.
 You must add `--RunMode GenerateAlarms` to enable writes.

 ## Why